Kevin Smith: Frequent collaborators

 Smith regularly casts the same actors in his film projects.
 Jason Mewes has been in nine of his films, his wife Jennifer Schwalbach Smith in eight and Ben Affleck in seven.

 Writer

-In 1997, New Line hired Smith to rewrite Overnight Delivery, which was expected to be a blockbuster teen film.
+In 1997, New Line Cinema hired Smith to rewrite Overnight Delivery, which was expected to be a blockbuster teen film.
 Smith's then-girlfriend Joey Lauren Adams almost took the role of Ivy in the movie, instead of the female lead in Chasing Amy.
-Eventually she lost out to Reese Witherspoon, and Overnight Delivery was quietly released directly to video in April 1998.
+Eventually, she lost out to Reese Witherspoon, and Overnight Delivery was quietly released directly to video in April 1998.
 Smith was not credited for his contributions.
 He has said that the only scene that really used his dialogue was the opening scene, which includes a reference to longtime Smith friend Bryan Johnson.

 Smith was an uncredited screenwriter on the 2000 comedy-drama film Coyote Ugly.